 Although the terms mTBI (mild traumatic brain injury) and concussion are often used interchangeably in the context of sports and particularly in the United States, others use the term to refer to different injury constructs.

-The authors of a Canadian study reported in the February 2010 issue of the journal Pediatrics (2) argue that labeling a child's head injury as a "concussion" convey the wrong message to parents, athletes and athletic trainers about its seriousness, and that to encourage full reporting of head injuries in sports and to allow adequate management and recovery time MTBI be used in its place.
+The authors of a 2010 Canadian study argue that labeling a child's head injury as a "concussion" convey the wrong message to parents, athletes and athletic trainers about its seriousness, and that to encourage full reporting of head injuries in sports and to allow adequate management and recovery time MTBI be used in its place.

 The evidence seems to support their argument that how a brain injury is labeled can make a difference when it comes to treatment.